[Updated October 2018]

 Yeesh!
 Fun For Kids, Woodmead

 Finding something to occupy the kids is easy at Yeesh!
 Fun for Kids.
 This entertainment area has been designed by a qualified child psychologist and mother to challenge kids and improve their development while they’re having fun.
-There are activities for children aged four to 12 in the double-storey obstacle course, including slides, trampolines, a jumping castle as well as soft play obstacles.
+There are activities for children aged 4-12 years in the double-storey obstacle course, including slides, trampolines, a jumping castle as well as soft play obstacles.
 There’s also a mini version for kids aged less than four years.
-Other activities include pottery and T-shirt painting and sand art.
+Other activities include pottery, T-shirt painting and sand art.
 Parents get a chance to relax while children are supervised in a safe and stimulating environment.